 A viewpoint for examining the similarities and differences from one other kind of uniqueness can be useful.
-America is not built on ancient traditions, universal religion, ethnicity, or race; its founders believed that a nation could be built on ideals.
+America is not built on ancient traditions, universal religion, ethnicity, or race; our founders believed they could be built on ideals.
 The principles of human dignity are given the highest value.
 Without the rigorous implementation of this core value, community development tends to fail this purpose.
 The question is not if the development practice in Lincoln Square, NYC, and City Center, Las Vegas was racist.
 The question is, how much racism is in play?

 These two real estate investments are instructive of American urban development.
 They stand fifty years apart, but it might as well be five centuries regarding their exposure to values.
 Robert Moses broke ground on the Lincoln Center project with President Eisenhower.
 The biography of both patriarchs confirms a systemic racism component.
 Both believed Black people should be treated equally but did not think they were equal, and many of the policies and actions of both remain as proof.

-Lincoln Square is an example of racialized architecture in New York City because its backdoor (parking/shipping) was placed on Amsterdam adjacent to public housing.
-The entry plaza favored the Broadway/Columbus intersection.
+Lincoln Square is an example of racialized architecture rationalized in New York City because the backdoor (parking/shipping) of Lincoln Center is Amsterdam Avenue adjacent to public housing.
+The entry plaza logically favored the Broadway/Columbus intersection.
 This was a reasonable architectural decision for many reasons.
 However, one reason rarely, if ever mentioned, is that architecture as a profession has no design solution for racism.
 They are subservient; the racism of their clients is included.
 The profession received clear notice of this problem in 1968 at their 100th convention (here).

 As a renewal program, the special district design attacked the southern diaspora of poverty into the North with displacement strategies.
 As for tactics, restitution-like compromises such as the promise of affordable housing and well-funded ‘top-down” cultural services can be agreeable goals to the “fighters” and the losses, grave as they may be, deemed acceptable.